osmosis-labs/docs/developing/tools/osmosisd.md

 ![](../../assets/installer.png)

-If you are running on an Apple M1 Chip:
+If you are running on an Apple M1 Chip and are running into issues with osmosisd not being a recognized command:

 ```
 git clone https://github.com/osmosis-labs/osmosis.git